-These Hillary Clinton 'What Happened' Memes Perfectly Sum Up All Of Our Post-Election Feelings
+These Hillary Clinton 'What Happened' Memes Perfectly Sum Up The Internet's Post-Election Feelings

 On Thursday, former presidential candidate and Secretary of State Hillary Clinton released the title of her forthcoming memoir about the 2016 presidential election.
 Publisher Simon & Schuster announced that Clinton's book, What Happened, will be available on Sept.
 12. As vague and open-ended as the title might be, it immediately began trending on Twitter, leaving many to offer their own savage commentary about the 2016 campaign.
 Some of the Hillary Clinton What Happened memes were more biting than others, but they all basically addressed the frustrations of millions in the wake of electing Donald Trump as America's 45th president.